-I have a Masters in Educational Psychology, a Masters in Research Psychology, a Post Graduate Diploma in Cognitive Therapy and a PhD in Psychology.
+I have a PhD in Psychology, a Masters in Educational Psychology, a Masters in Research Psychology and a Post Graduate Diploma in Cognitive Therapy.
 My PhD focused on the application of ideas from community psychology to educational change contexts.
-In my role as Principal Lecturer I work across the various programmes at Salomons Centre for Applied Psychology.
+In my role as Principal Lecturer I work across the various programmes at Salomons Institute for Applied Psychology.
 I am programme director for the PhD in Professional Practice: Psychological Perspectives; I supervise and examine research on the Doctorate in Clinical Psychology, I supervise MSc CBT students.
-I lead on knowledge exchange for the Centre providing a range of consultancy and training services to a variety of public sector organisations and charities.
+I lead on knowledge exchange for the Institute providing a range of consultancy and training services to a variety of public sector organisations and charities.
 I also offer supervision and mentoring to managers.
 I work as a therapist, working predominantly with teenagers.

 My research interests focus on emotional well-being and mental health of children and young people.
 A particular focus is on attachment, trauma and being in the care of local authorities and the link with emotional well-being.
 This includes issues related to care leavers identity development, issues associated with being in foster care and the impact of caring for those who have suffered trauma.
 I am also engaged in research around supporting the children’s workforce who work with traumatised young people.
 I am currently undertaking a piece of research to develop trauma recovery core competencies for the children’s workforce in the UK.

 I have an interest in adolescent help seeking and engagement with mental health services.
 I have an interest in community psychology and its application in applied settings, particularly school settings.

 In addition, I am interested in understanding the role of supervision in supporting practitioners in their roles as helpers and the role that supervision plays in supporting training and development initiatives.